Over the shoulder view of young woman working on laptop while having vacation

 Although a million dollars may seem like a daunting figure, especially if you haven’t been diligent about saving, there’s good news: You don’t have to make $1 million to save $1 million.

 Many individuals who are saving for retirement aim to have at least $1 million in their retirement accounts when they exit the workforce.
-But retirement savings aren’t a one-size-fits-all pursuit.
-The amount you’ll need in retirement depends on a variety of factors, including your lifestyle, specific financial obligations, future plans and health needs.
+But retirement savings aren’t a one-size-fits-all matter.
+Instead, the amount you’ll need depends on a variety of factors, including your lifestyle, specific financial obligations, future plans and health needs.
+Although $1 million may seem like a daunting figure, especially if you haven’t been diligent about saving, there’s good news: You don’t have to make a million dollars to save $1 million.

 Start early.
-A powerful tool when it comes to saving for retirement, compound interest ups your savings by earning you interest on the interest you’ve earned over time – all on top of paying interest on your principal.
+A powerful tool when it comes to saving for retirement, compound interest refers to the interest you gain on interest already earned on an investment.
 And the best way to take advantage of compounding is by saving and investing early on.
-In fact, a recent study showed that the average 401(k) millionaire started saving early and remained invested for at least 30 years.
+In fact, a recent study showed that the average 401(k) millionaire started saving early and remained invested for at least 26 years.2

-As you may have read in some of our other pieces, compounding in positive markets – even at a modest rate of return – can allow you to increase an initial investment over time.
+As you may have read in some of our other pieces, compounding in positive markets – even at a modest rate of return – can allow you to double an initial investment over a relatively short period of time.

 Maximize your contributions.
-In 2023, employees can contribute a maximum of $22,500 to their 401(k) accounts, not counting any potential employer match.
+In 2025, employees can contribute a maximum of $23,500 to their 401(k) accounts, not counting any potential employer match.
 Depending on your income, maxing out your contributions may be more challenging earlier in your career.
-However, studies have found that the average 401(k) millionaire contributed a minimum of 10% to 15% of their income year after year.
+The average total savings rate for 401(k) participants, including both employee and employer contributions is about 14% of total income.3

 Make the most of your match.
-Many employers offer to match their employees’ 401(k) contributions up to a certain percentage – failing to meet the criteria for earning this match is like leaving “free money” on the table.
+Many employers offer to match their employees’ 401(k) contributions up to a certain percent, and failing to meet this match is like leaving free money on the table.
 Even if you’re not in a position to max out your 401(k) contributions, you should consider contributing the minimum amount necessary to earn your employer’s match.
-According to one study, 28% of contributions in the average account of 401(k) millionaires came from their employers.
-Each year, employer contributions increased the average 401(k) millionaire’s savings by almost $4,600, according to Fidelity’s study.

 Choose the optimal allocation.
-A 2000 study by economists Roger Ibbotson and Paul Kaplan found that asset allocation accounted for more than 90% of the variation in a portfolio’s return over time.
-If you’re a long-term investor, you know that asset allocation has been one of the most important determinants of your investment earnings.
-Investing in growth-oriented vehicles can help significantly boost your retirement savings through the years.
-While this strategy may not be appropriate for everyone, research has shown that the average 401(k) millionaire invested roughly 75% of their portfolio in growth-oriented investments, such as equity mutual funds.
+A 2000 study by economists Roger Ibbotson and Paul Kaplan found that asset allocation accounts for more than 90% of the variation in a portfolio’s return over time.4 If you’re a long-term investor, you know asset allocation has been one of the most important determinants of your investment earnings over time.
+Investing in growth-oriented investments can help significantly boost your retirement savings through the years.

 Avoid cashing out early.
 As most 401(k) millionaires know, staying the course and maximizing your earnings are crucial in helping meet your long-term retirement goals.
 You should resist the urge to cash out early even if you change jobs.
-Instead, consider rolling your current 401(k) balance into your new employer’s 401(k) plan or another option that protects your earnings from penalties and taxes.
+Instead, consider rolling your current 401(k) balance into your new employer’s 401(k) plan or an individual retirement account.
+You may also want to consider if it is advantageous to leave the assets in your former employer’s plan, if you are allowed to do so.
+Early withdrawals come with tax consequences and other penalties.
 It’s also best to avoid abandoning your investment strategy in turbulent market conditions.
-Many investors who cashed out in a market downturn missed part or all of the subsequent recovery.
+Most investors who cash out in a market downturn tend to miss part or all of the subsequent recovery.

 Your next steps:

-- Assess your progress.
+• Assess your progress.
 If you haven’t checked your 401(k) balance in a while, now is a good time to do so.
-Understanding where you are can help you determine a sound strategy for attempting to reach $1 million in savings by retirement.
+Understanding where you are can help you determine a sound strategy to help you reach $1 million in savings by retirement.

 Sources: cnbc.com; fidelity.com; Ibbotson, Roger G. and Kaplan, Paul D., Does Asset Allocation Policy Explain 40, 90, 100 Percent Of Performance?
 Financial Analysts Journal, Jan/Feb 2000, Vol. 56, No. 1.
 Available at SSRN: https://ssrn.com/abstract=279096